Who invented the first computer mouse and when?

 Why is the computer mouse called a mouse?

-With the cord coming out of the back of the mouse Douglas said the device reminded him of the rodent mouse and the name stuck.
-It's a lot easier to remember than a X-Y Position Indicator for a Display System.
+With the cord coming out of the back of the mouse, Douglas said the device reminded him of the rodent mouse, and the name stuck.
+It's easier to remember than an X-Y Position Indicator for a Display System.